rellermeyer/TUD-DistributedSystems/docs/report.md

 ### Distributed commit protocol

 In the distributed commit protocol presented in the paper they address the problem with a byzantine coordinator and solves it by distributing the coordinator into multiple coordinators that does a byzantine agreement on firstly witch participants are part in the voting on a transaction, and secondly on what the participants voted.
-The resulting system works so long as it has *"3f + 1"* coordinators and a maximum of *"f"* coordinators misbehave.
+The resulting system works so long as it has *"3f + 1"* coordinator replicas where  at most "*f*" coordinators are byzantine.

 ![An example of the voting part of the BFTDCP protocol.](images/bftdcp.png){#fig:examplevoting width=75%}